Kamel Mrowa: Biography

-Mrowa was born in Zrarieh, in South Lebanon to Jamil Mrowa, a prominent Lebanese expatriate to Mexico and originating from the Arab Hamdan family.
+Mrowa was born in Zrarieh, in southern Lebanon to Jamil Mrowa, a prominent Lebanese expatriate to Mexico and originating from the Arab Hamdan family.
 His family established trade in South Lebanon and did not return to Mexico.
 His father died in 1925 when Kamel was 11 years old.
 Kamel Mrowa studied in the Makassed elementary school in Saida, and then in the American Arts School in Saida for his secondary education.
 While in school, he became editor in-chief of the art school's publication Thamarat al Founoun (Arabic: ثمرة الفنون), where he published his first writings.
 After graduation he worked for a while as an instructor at College Ameliyyah, a prominent educational institution teaching history and geography.